ShirazAdam/DelphiPythonYouTubeDownloader/README.md

-# YouTube downloader using DelphiVCL and PyTube
+# YouTube downloader using DelphiVCL, PyInstaller and PyTube

+A simple python script using DelphiVCL and PyTube to download videos from YouTube.